 2. Sharpen those mixing skills

 Do you know how to beatmatch by ear?
 This is one of the most foundational DJ skills that any and every DJ should have in their arsenal.
 Do you settle for the same “gentle fade” transition between every song?
-If you are a self-taught DJ, check out mixing courses (Mixing Power Skills or Laidback Luke’s Creative DJing are especially suitable).
+If you are a self-taught DJ, check out our mixing courses (Mixing Mastery is especially suitable).

 Ultimately it’s the music that matters, but if you’re a DJ who can drop tracks with style and control the dancefloor with finesse, you’ll give yourself a leg up over other mobile jocks who can’t.